 - Use a kitchen scale.
 I cannot stress this enough - a kitchen scale is the only way to ensure accurate results.
 They are cheap and will make cleaning up SO much easier.

 - Chill the dough.
-Chilling the dough controls spread and it gives the ingredients the chance to emulsify, resulting a much deeper, caramel-like flavor.
+Chilling the dough controls spread and it gives the ingredients the chance to emulsify, resulting in a much deeper flavor.

 - Use a cookie scoop.
 Cookie scoops are one of my favorite kitchen tools.
 It makes scooping the chilled cookie dough so much easier, and you don't have to get the dough all over your hands.